rsynnest/camera/README.md

 - run `node server.js` to view output, or if you prefer to run the server as a background job you can run `nohup node server.js 0<&- &>/dev/null &`
 - visit <server-ip>:3000 to see your webcam's 'video' feed

+## To Do
+- implement motion detect by comparing previous two captures, only archive when motion is detected.